top of page

 Their look of wonder evaporated when I told them the price of the bowl they were holding.
 I tried to explain how much work goes into each individual piece, how rare the wood is and that if anything I am not charging enough for my work but the damage was already done.

 Cheap imported products have also changed how people view natural materials.
-When something is mass produced and sold for only a few euros, it becomes easy to forget that many materials take years, or even decades, to grow or produce.
+When something is mass-produced and sold for only a few euros, it becomes easy to forget that many materials take years, or even decades, to grow or produce.

 I wrote about this from a woodworker’s perspective in my post Why Aren’t We Planting More Trees in Ireland?, where I talk about the long-term value of timber and why replacing the trees we cut down matters for the future.